arminc/terraform-ecs/README.md

 * Show how to add an database like RDS to the infrastructure
 * Show how to use AWS Parameter Store as a secure way of accessing secrets from containers
 * Create a deployment user with proper permisions
-* Show how to use CloudWatch alarms to detect failing (loop) deployments

     [1]: https://aws.amazon.com/ecs/